-RTP Priority Level of Investment on Safety Level of Investment on High Injury Corridors Level of Investment on High Injury Corridors in Equity Focus Areas Safety -/0 +/0 +/o
+RTP Priority Level of Investment on Safety Level of Investment on High Injury Corridors Level of Investment on High Injury Corridors in Equity Focus Areas Safety -/o +/o +/o

-- o neutral or progress/regression is very minimal - + trending towards the desired outcome for that priority - trending away from the desired outcome for that priority - +/o neutral or minimal progression with trajectory to trend toward desired outcome
+- trending away from the desired outcome for that priority

++/o neutral or minimal progression with trajectory to trend toward desired outcome

+-/o neutral or minimal regression with risk/trajectory to trend away from desired outcome

 - The region's level of investment to address crashes that result in fatalities and serious injuries is a little over \$155 million.
 This is a bit of a decrease from the 2021-2024 MTIP, where closer to \$458 million was invested towards addressing crashes that result in fatalities and serious injuries. - About one-third of the projects (37 of 108) focus on the safety of the system and reducing crashes that result in fatalities and serious injuries. - Of the 37 safety projects, 27 projects address safety issues on the region's high injury corridors and intersections.
-A total of 24 of the 27 projects that address safety issues on the region's high injury corridors and intersections are in equity focus areas. - A total of \$134 million (as compared to the \$440 million in the 2021-2024 MTIP) of the region's safety investment is directed in the region's equity focus areas.
+A total of 24 of the 27 projects that address safety issues on the region's high injury corridors and intersections are in equity focus areas.

+• A total of \$134 million (as compared to the \$440 million in the 2021-2024 MTIP) of the region's safety investment is directed in the region's equity focus areas.
 A little over \$118 million (down from 2021-2024 MTIP at \$385 million) is focused on the high injury corridors in the equity focus areas.